 The Materials-Climate Nexus

-Below are descriptions and links to our upstream waste prevention programs that have an embodied emissions co-benefit.
+See below for descriptions and links to our upstream waste prevention programs that have an embodied emissions co-benefit.

 StopWaste’s current projects have a large focus on organics.
 There is significant GHG reduction potential for addressing organic material throughout its lifecycle.